 Who can get a DUI?

 DUI (driving under the influence) is a criminal offense that translates into operating a motor vehicle under the influence of alcohol or other drugs.
 By drugs, I don’t only mean recreational drugs, but also prescription medications that can affect your driving skills, as well as over-the-counter drugs.
-“Many people believe that they can only get a DUI while driving a car, but in some states, you can get a DUI while driving farm machinery, a carriage, riding a horse, or driving a golf cart.” explains a DUI attorney San Diego based.
+“Many people believe that they can only get a DUI while driving a car, but in some states, you can get a DUI while driving farm machinery, a carriage, riding a horse, or driving a golf cart.” explains a based.